maherio/phpstats/README.md

-# phpstats
+# PhpStats
 A php library containing useful advanced statistic modeling.
 Helps replace the unsupported PECL stats extension.

+## Copyright

-## Note: this library was created from the NumPy open source library with little modification other than transcoding from python into php.
+Note: this library was created from the NumPy open source library with little modification other than transcoding from python into php.

 Copyright © 2005-2013, NumPy Developers.
 All rights reserved.